-College Status: Senior, John Jay College of Criminal Justice

-Why is it important for people of color to enter teaching?
+she/her College Status 2022: Senior, John Jay College of Criminal Justice Post Fellowship: Working at the DOE as a Legal Education Specialist and beginning her graduate degree in Education Policy at NYU Why is it important for people of color to enter teaching?
 It is important for people of color to enter teaching because this is a country of immigrants and we have children who speak another language.
 In order to make students feel safe and comfortable, they need to see a teacher that is like them.
 When I first came to this country and I met a teacher that was from my country or looked like me, I felt so comfortable and happy to learn from them.
 It's important to feel that level of comfort and happiness being in a classroom.

 he/him

+College Status 2022: Senior, St. Joseph's University Post Fellowship: Pursuing his graduate degree at St. Joseph's School of Education and looking to work as a Special Education teacher with the DOE

-College Status: Senior, St. Joseph's University What inspires you to be an educator?
+What inspires you to be an educator?